Birth Family Search

 - Print, complete, sign and return the Request for Post Adoption Services form by mail only.

-- There is no fee for this service, and may be combined with requests for U.S. child material and international child material (fees do apply to file copies).
+- There is no fee for this service, and may be combined with requests for U.S. child material (fees do apply to file copies).

 What Holt will do: